Home - Bookapy Book Preview

 “Yes.
 Get used to the weight and feel.”

-For all he’d never used a staff before, the knowledge was now there and he moved swiftly through a series of moves, getting a feel for the iron-bossed quarterstaff.
-He then faced off against the warrior form of Erren and swiftly found himself on the defensive as she demonstrated the difference between knowing the moves and facing an actual opponent.
-Still, it did not take long and Erren pronounced him competent before changing to her ‘normal’ form and ordered him off to have a shower as he had been tested hard, though she seemed as cool as ever.
+For all he’d never used a staff before, the knowledge was now there, and he moved swiftly through a series of moves, getting a feel for the iron-bossed quarterstaff.
+He then faced off against the warrior form of Erren.
+He swiftly found himself on the defensive as she demonstrated the difference between knowing the moves and facing an actual opponent.
+Still, it did not take long before Erren pronounced him competent before changing to her ‘normal’ form and ordering him off to shower as he had been tested hard, though she seemed as cool as ever.

 “Yes, this is just a remote-controlled shell directed by the whole of me,” she replied with a smile, not at all put out by the question.